 5. Automate data integration with your solar software tools

 Achieve a fully connected and end-to-end solution leveraging your best solar software tools to create, dispatch, execute, report, and invoice solar O&M tickets through Scoop’s turnkey and hassle-free integration service (GLOO™).
 If you are currently using a solar CRM, help desk portal, or a solar monitoring system to capture incoming service inquiries and events, an integration with Scoop’s solar project management software can automatically create service tickets, auto-populate service request details, documents, and other relevant attributes, and dispatch them to field service personnel.
-Similarly, if your service technicians are logging labour hours, with GLOO integrations you can seamlessly feed this data back to your accounting software and when service visits are completed, you can automatically trigger invoicing to your clients.
+Similarly, if your service technicians are logging labor hours, with GLOO integrations you can seamlessly feed this data back to your accounting software and when service visits are completed, you can automatically trigger invoicing to your clients.

 If your solar or renewable energy business is interested in exploring solutions to implement best practices, track and enforce compliance, and reach optimal performance across your solar system, reach out today.

-Solar O&M FAQ
+Solar O&M FAQs

 What is O&M in solar?